marcoshsq/PY4E/01_Python_Crash_Course/01_Fundamentals/Lesson_02_knowing_your_variable.md

 We can assign whole numbers to a variable, since we can't do math with string, we use the next data types for that.

-    age = 20      # note, we don't use quotes with integers, because if we do, they become a str. age = age + 1      # This is a simple sum, we're adding 1 to our age.
-We can do that with variables, and the original value will be replaced. print(age)
+    age = 20      # note, we don't use quotes with integers, because if we do, they become a str. age = age + 1      # This is a simple sum, we're adding 1 to our age. print(age)         # We can do that with variables, and the original value will be replaced. print(type(age))
-    print(type(age))
     #output: 21
     #output: <class 'int'>

     # Let's try to display a message along with age

-    print("Your age is: "+str(age))   # To do that, we need to do a type cast, transforming our int into a str.
+    print("Your age is: "+str(age))   # To do that, we need to do a type cast,
-    # output: Your age is: 21
+    # output: Your age is: 21         # transforming our int into a str.